AndyyyLi/my-website/content/work-experience.md

 *July 2021 - May 2023*

-- Troubleshoot and fix software issues on computeres for customers
+- Troubleshooted and fixed software issues on computers for customers
 - Set up newly bought computers to ensure proper functionality
 - Managed internal data system to keep track of checked in computers
 ---